Japanese settlement in the Marshall Islands: Population

 The Marshall Islands remained sparsely populated by Japanese settlers, relative to the other mandated Micronesian islands.
 The first pre-war census of the Marshall Islands counted 490 Japanese among 10,000 Marshallese, and the number of Japanese settlers increased to 680 scattered across all 33 atolls in 1940.
 Within the same year, the mandated islands had a total Japanese population of 77,000.
 The largest towns in the Marshall Islands, Jaluit and Jabor, had a thousand Japanese each, while in the most isolated atolls, the Japanese populace amounted to no more than a few individuals.
 Korean labourers were also counted recognised as Japanese in official statistics, and accounted for another 1,200 individuals which were brought into the Marshall Islands during the war.
 There was a sizeable minority of people of mixed Japanese and Marshallese heritage, which was more common in settlements with a smaller Japanese populace.
 In official census, people of mixed Japanese–Marshallese heritage are identified by their Marshallese heritage from 1945 onwards.
 The Marshallese ambassador to the United States, Banny de Brum cited in 2006 that some 6,000 individuals, or about 10% of all Marshall Islanders had some Japanese ancestry.

 Language

 Japanese was extensively used for day-to-day communication during the colonial era by both Japanese and Marshallese, but was replaced by Marshallese after the Japanese surrender.
 Japanese is still preferred as a second language over English among those of mixed Japanese–Marshallese heritage, and islanders occasionally adopt Japanese loanwords for certain terms in the Marshallese language.

 Religion

 At least one Shinto shrine or Buddhist temple was found in each settlement with a sizeable Japanese populace.
 In Jaluit, Wotje, Kwajalein, Enewetak and Maloelap, several Shinto shrines were built during the 1930s.
+The State Shinto shrine on Jaluit was reportedly the easternmost shrine in the Japanese Empire.
 When the Americans invaded the Marshall Islands in 1944, all the existing Shinto shrines were either destroyed in air raids, or were demolished.
 People of mixed Japanese–Marshallese heritage subsequently adopted Christianity in favour of Buddhism or Shinto after the Japanese surrender.